Treatment of Substance Use Disorders

 Use of addictive substances impacts several hundred million people worldwide.
 The United Nations World Drug Report 2020 estimates that in the period 2009–2018 the number of past-year users of any drug grew from 210 million to 269 million globally, representing an increase of more than 25%.
 Among the 269 million, 35 million suffer from drug use disorders, with one in seven being able to access treatment.

 Likewise, Alcohol Use Disorder (AUD) contributes to significant disease and mortality.
 An estimated 283 million people are affected by AUD worldwide, with the highest percentage in Europe and the Americas, and lowest in the Middle East and Africa.
 Harmful alcohol use results in 3 million deaths each year, approximately 5.3% of all deaths globally.
 It is related to more than 200 diseases and disproportionately impacts people 20-39 years old.
-Treatment coverage for AUD rises globally in proportion to national income, with lower income countries having almost no access to treatment.
+Alcohol dependence syndrome treatment coverage rises globally in proportion to national income, with lower income countries having almost no access to alcohol use disorder treatments.
+Likewise, these areas of the world often have no access to alcohol use disorder or alcoholism medication.

 Clinical Research Experience